 Cost

-• Standby: A standby generator costs more than a portable model, but you’ll save money in case of a power outage, plus you’ll get added ROI on your property if you decide to sell.
+• Standby: A standby generator costs more than a portable model, but you’ll save money in case of a power outage, plus you’ll get added ROI on your property if you decide to sell

 What Makes Generac Standby Generators Stand Out?